-The observation period will be divided into 4 epochs:
+The observation period starts from the time when the patient gives informed consent and will be divided into 4 epochs:

-- The screening epoch is defined as the time from the signed informed consent date up to the first administration of the double-blind IMP. - The treatment epoch is defined as the time from the first administration of the double-blind IMP to the last administration of the double-blind IMP.
-This epoch includes the 26-week double-blind core treatment period and the 26-week double-blind extension treatment period.
-The 26-week core treatment period is the time from the first administration of double-blind IMP to the last administration of double-blind IMP on or before Visit 9/Week 26 (or Day 182 if Visit 9/Week 26 date is missing). - The residual treatment epoch is defined as the time from the last administration of the double-blind IMP up to 10 days (1 day for hypoglycemia) after the last administration of the double-blind IMP.
+- The screening epoch is defined as the time from the signed informed consent date up to the first administration of the double-bind IMP. - The treatment epoch is defined as the time from the first administration of the double-blind IMP to the last administration of the double-bind IMP.
+This epoch includes the 26-week double-blind core treatment period and the 78-week double-blind extension treatment period.
+The 26-week double-blind core treatment period is the time from the first administration of double-blind IMP to the last administration of double-blind IMP on or before Visit 8/Week 26 (or Day 182 if Visit 8/Week 26 date is missing). - The residual treatment epoch is defined as the time from the last administration of the double-bind IMP up to 10 days (1 day for hypoglycemia) after the last administration of the double-bind IMP.

-The treatment-emergent adverse event (TEAE) period will include both treatment and residual treatment epochs (See TEAE period for the 26-week core treatment period in Section 2.5.4).
+The treatment-emergent adverse event (TEAE) period will include both treatment and residual treatment epochs.
+(See the TEAE period for the 26-week core treatment period in Section 2.5.4).